 All about taste…

-I give 2-day courses on cooking with flavours but you can start to introduce this into your home cooking, by experimenting with well-known classics.
+You can start experimenting with well-known classics.
 See for instance how salty ham accentuates the sweetness of a melon, or how the ubiquitous combination of sweet-and-sour (think tomato ketchup, a Chinese takeaway, gooseberry jam or a lemon tart) makes our mouths water.
 Take it a little further and taste how a glass of fragrant sweet Muscat wine or sweet juicy pears bring out the delicious umami-saltiness of blue Roquefort cheese.
 How come orange marmalade is such a winner?
-Because it combines both the bitterness and the acidity of an orange with sweetness of sugar – it cannot loose..
+Because it combines both the bitterness and the acidity of an orange with sweetness of sugar – you cannot loose..

 Once you become familiar with these ‘pairings’ you can start substituting one ingredient for another – replacing the sweetness of a melon by a fig or peach; and the saltiness of ham with salty feta cheese.
 It’ll be fun to do – you’ll see!